Final Fantasy Artniks: Features

-Characters, monsters and items from all the main Final Fantasy games appear, as well as Final Fantasy Tactics, Final Fantasy Crystal Chronicles, Dissidia Final Fantasy, Final Fantasy Type-0, and others.
-Well known events from previous Final Fantasy titles are occasionally encountered.
-The game receives updates periodically in the form of "Most Wanted" villains for players to share information about to find and defeat to earn rewards.
+Characters, monsters and items from all the main Final Fantasy games appeared, as well as Final Fantasy Tactics, Final Fantasy Crystal Chronicles, Dissidia Final Fantasy, Final Fantasy Type-0, and others.
+Well known events from previous Final Fantasy titles were occasionally encountered.
+The game received updates periodically in the form of "Most Wanted" villains for players to share information about to find and defeat to earn rewards.
 The first update featured Kefka Palazzo from Final Fantasy VI and the second being Sephiroth from Final Fantasy VII.

 Development

-The game was first revealed under the temporary title of "Final Fantasy X GREE" on October 23, 2012.
+The game was first revealed under the temporary title of "Final Fantasy X GREE" in October 2012.
 Theatrhythm Final Fantasy producer Ichiro Hazama collaborated with Kazunari Itakura to create the game.
 It was the second social game released under the Final Fantasy title and the second collaboration with the Japanese social network GREE.
 In an interview with Famitsu, Yuichi Itakura explained that the graphics were not remade to have a similar aesthetic like Dissidia or Theatrythm, but were kept similar to their original appearances to appeal to players sense of nostalgia and make the game feel more like a collectible card game.
-Those the registered early for the games release received a free "summon ticket" reward and signing up for "The World Ends With You Live Remix" as well gave access to two extremely rare Aerith and Bahamut cards.
-The game was released in Japan on November 30, 2012.
+Those who registered early for the game's release received a free "summon ticket" reward and signing up for "The World Ends With You Live Remix" as well gave access to two extremely rare Aerith and Bahamut cards.
+The game was released in Japan on November 30, one month after its initial reveal.

 Reception

 Famitsu featured Artniks on the cover of "Famitsu GREE" magazine on January 31, 2013, and carried rare character game card "Seifer Almasy".
-Square Enix revealed on January 11, 2013 that Artniks had reached over one million players in a little over a month, becoming their fourth game to reach one million.
-In February 2013 Square Enix revealed that Artniks, like their other social gaming offerings, was producing "acceptable profits".
+Square Enix revealed on January 11 that Artniks had reached over one million players in a little over a month, becoming their fourth game to reach one million.
+Later in February, Square Enix revealed that Artniks, like their other social gaming offerings, was producing "acceptable profits".